Employer: How does City Bike Hire work?

 - The employer ensures they are set up on City Bike Hire (if in doubt contact Cyclescheme)

-- Communicate the scheme (you can download resources via the marketing tab in your MySchemes account - here's an example)
+- Communicate the scheme (you can download resources via the marketing tab in your MySchemes account)

 - Your employees will need to apply via the City Bike Hire page (not the home page)

 - Notification of applications will be emailed to you in the normal way

 - You can review, approve and/or deny requests within the Cyclescheme tab your MySchemes account